-I am a graduate student and teaching assistant at UCLA.
-My dissertation provides a formal model of nominal evaluation times, including nominal lexical aspect, interaction with scopal tense, interactions with the evaluation times of nominal modifiers, and the dynamic effects of novelty on evaluation times.
+I study the semantics of time: how do humans communicate about when things happen?
+My dissertation provides a formal model of nominal evaluation times, including nominal lexical aspect, interaction with a sentential tense operator, interactions with the evaluation times of nominal modifiers, and the dynamic effects of novelty on evaluation times.

 Get in touch at firstname.lastname@example.org.

 November 2023: I was awarded the Swarthmore Faculty Research Support Grant in the amount of $3600 to work with Swarthmore research assistants on a morphological transducer that will provide data to aid in the creation of the next textbook for the Hän Revitalization Project.